 - Add the marshmallows and stir until completely melted.
 Remove from heat.

 - Gradually add in 5 cups of Rice Krispies cereal and stir until well coated and combined.
 Use wax paper or a buttered spatula to evenly press the mixture into a 13 x 9 x 2-inch pan coated generously with cooking spray.
-Refrigerate for at least an hour.
+Refrigerate for about 30 minutes.

-- Once chilled, position a heart-shaped cookie cutter in one of the corners of the pan.
+- Once the rice krispies treats are chilled, position a heart-shaped cookie cutter in one of the corners of the pan.

 - Cover the cookie cutter with a small piece of wax paper and press down.
 Remove the cookie cutter from the rest of the pan and use wax paper to transfer the heart shaped Rice Krispie treat from the cookie cutter to a plate lined with more wax paper.
 Repeat until you run out of room, gradually moving from one side of the pan to the other.